woblegend/Paula/README.md

 Evil Paula
 funny paula
-Gangster, mafia, kingping, sexuel, silly this will be greate for scambaiting trolling others and prank calling if you have idee's email me at Wob.legend@hotmail.com
+Gangster, mafia, kingping, sexuel, silly this will be greate for scambaiting trolling others and prank calling if you have idee's or its miss recording's of serioun words ( No rasic ) email me at Wob.legend@hotmail.com